KauanAfonso/Docussaurus_projeto/my-website/docs/intro.md

 ## Creating a `Django Project`

   1. **Creating the Back's folder**
-  First of all, You should create a folder called back, where will stay the `Backend's Project` and entere there.
+  First of all, You should create a folder called back, where will stay the `Backend's Project` and entery there.

    ```bash
    mkdir back